If you have a question not listed here please use the link at the bottom of the page to get in touch...

 We give a full guarantee on all our products, guaranteeing against any faulty component or material, or any failure in normal use, occurring within two years of purchase.
 In practice we look after our customers furniture for far longer than the two years should it be necessary as our reputation for quality care and attention is important to us.
 Full details are in our Terms and Conditions.

 No, you are buying direct from the manufacturer with no retail margin being added on, giving an excellent value quality product.

-If you have a question not covered above please use the button below to send us your query and we'll get back to you asap.
+If you have a question not covered above please send us your query and we'll get back to you asap.